 Transplanted from the Boston area, Daniel has somehow managed to adapt (mostly) to the Californian climate of warm weather and, you know, being nice to other people.
 He currently works in digital marketing, telling people how to use Facebook, and gets his creative fix by participating in writers' groups, which was his real introduction into the Harvardwood community.
-He volunteers on the side to help promote science education throughout the country, and also, more importantly, eats brunch a lot.
+He's usually working on a few writing projects at once, mostly based on source materials that were written a while ago and are thankfully in the public domain so no one can sue him.
+Also, he eats brunch a lot.
 He graduated from Harvard College in 2010 with a degree in History and Science, mainly because he couldn't decide.

 Megan Goldstein is a Los Angeles native who, after graduating Harvard '05, returned quickly to her home city to attend graduate school at USC in Cinema/Television.
 After finishing school she spent six years at Warner Music Group negotiating sync for film, television, and trailers on the record label side.
 She is now a Director at BMG working in sync on the publishing side.
 She works with a broad range of clients including many music supervisors, as well as working with Universal Pictures, WB Pictures, Disney, CBS, HBO, among many others.
 Megan is also a musician, playing saxophone, and clarinet (and occasionally flute when she's forced to) around Los Angeles, as well as a singer with a small ensemble, The Dulcet Singers.
 She is also the Director of Handbells at First United Methodist Church of Pasadena where she conducts various groups and performs regularly.